-Col. Christian Snidow's headstone was broken by a falling tree a few years ago.
-The new headstone was dedicated in 1999 at the annual reunion attended by the S.A.R.
-Color Guard.
+Col. Christian's headstone (above) was broken by a falling tree several years ago.
+The new headstone (pictured to the right) was dedicated during a ceremony in 1999 at the annual reunion with the S.A.R.
+Color Guard attending.
+Pictured to the left is Thomas Snidow Lloyd who had the honor of unveiling the new stone at the ceremony.